Cairo Santos: 2021 season

 On 11 March 2021, Santos signed a three-year contract extension with the Bears worth $9 million.

 In 2021, Santos continued his success from the previous season, making his first 13 attempted field goals in the season and extending his streak of consecutive made field goals from the previous season to 40.
-This streak was broken during Bears' Week 9 game against the Pittsburgh Steelers, when he was sent out to attempt a 65-yard field goal with 0:02 seconds remaining in the fourth quarter which fell short, conserving the Steelers' 29-27 win.
+This streak was broken during the Bears' Week 9 game against the Pittsburgh Steelers, when he was sent out to attempt a 65-yard field goal with 0:02 seconds remaining in the fourth quarter which fell short, conserving the Steelers' 29–27 win.
 Following the bye week, Santos made 13 of his 16 attempted field goals over the final eight games of the season, and finished the season going 26 for 30 on field goals and 27 for 28 on extra points.

 2022 season

-In Week 7, Santos made all four field goals and all three extra points in a 33-14 win over the New England Patriots, earning NFC Special Teams Player of the Week.
+In Week 7 of the 2022 season, Santos made all four field goals and all three extra points in a 33–14 win over the Patriots, earning NFC Special Teams Player of the Week.
+In the 2022 season, Santos converted 27 of 32 extra point attempts and 21 of 23 field goal attempts.
+He missed the Bears' game against the New York Giants for a personal matter.

+2023 season

+Santos was named NFC Special Teams Player of the Month for November of the 2023 season.
+On 23 December 2023, he signed a four-year extension with the Bears running through to the 2027 season worth $16 million with $9.5 million guaranteed.

+2024 season

+During the 2024 season, he converted 21 of his 25 field goal tries and all but one of his extra points.
+Santos also made eight field goals from 50 yards or longer, a single-season Bears record.

+He was the kicker for the game-deciding field goals in both matchups against the Green Bay Packers: he had a 46-yard kick blocked to seal a 20–19 defeat at home in Week 11, then made a 51-yard field goal as time expired to win 24–22 in Week 18 at Lambeau Field.
+Santos described himself as "feeling this anger inside" after the first game such that when he made the Week 18 game winner, "I could only remember the feeling of the Packers rushing the field at Soldier Field.
+So I took off running all around.
+Just so we could all feel the same way."